The Manor House, Sedgefield: The Manor House after 1725

-The property laws of England were undergoing changes in the later half of the 19th and early years of the 20th century and it is likely that the status of copyhold was no longer sustainable for the Manor House and it seems convenient that the building was taken as the council offices for Sedgefield Rural District Council from 1907 while the Poor Union of Sedgefield took the title and thereby benefited from the rent paid by the council.
+The property laws of England were undergoing changes in the later half of the 19th and early years of the 20th century, and it is likely that the status of copyhold was no longer sustainable for the Manor House.
+Thus it seems convenient that the building was taken as the council offices for Sedgefield Rural District Council from 1907 while the Poor Union of Sedgefield took the title and thereby benefited from the rent paid by the council.
 This carried on until copyhold was abolished in 1927 and Sedgefield Rural District Council took the freehold by conveyance.
-The Manor House continued to be used as the head office of Sedgefield Rural District Council until local government reorganisation in 1974 after which it became Sedgefield Magistrate's Court until 1990.
+The Manor House continued to be used as the head office of Sedgefield Rural District Council until local government reorganisation in 1974, after which it became Sedgefield Magistrates' Court until 1990.
 One notable event during council ownership was the fire which destroyed the council chamber and much of the north block of the building including the renowned wood carving attributed to Grinling Gibbons in November 1947.
-In 1936 an 18th-century cottage which adjoined the south gable of the Manor House and which was in poor condition was demolished and in 1937 a three-story building which formed additional adjoining offices accessed from inside the Manor House, and a separate council caretakers cottage was built in its place.
+In 1936 an 18th-century cottage which adjoined the south gable of the Manor House and which was in poor condition was demolished, and in 1937 a three-storey building which formed additional adjoining offices accessed from inside the Manor House, and a separate council caretaker’s cottage was built in its place.
 In 1990 the building was sold to private owners and then renovated and has been used as offices since.
 From 2015 it has also been used for weddings and events.